alemart/surgescript/docs/engine/vector2.md

 *Returns*

-Returns the (-1,0) vector.
-In Open Surge, the x-axis grows to the right.
+Returns the left vector of length 1.

 #### Vector2.zero